Nikon D7500 Review

 Moving to the right of the built-in flash and viewfinder pentaprism, the D7500 has a slightly rearranged button layout.
 Like the D500, the D7500 includes all exposure controls within the reach of your right index finger, including dedicated ISO and exposure compensation buttons.
 There is also a dedicated movie record button on the top of the camera.
 Adjacent to the buttons is a status display that can be illuminated.

 The rear of the Nikon D7500 is dominated by its 3.2-inch tilting touchscreen display with about 922,000 dots of resolution.
 Using the touch capabilities, you can control menus, setup, playback with swiping through images, as well as being able to tap-to-focus in Live View mode.
 Both its touch and tilt functionality are new additions when compared to its predecessor.
 To the left of the display are a wide array of buttons, which are very similar to those found on the D7200.
 The right side of the back of the camera is similar as well, with a lockable directional pad, AE-L/AF-L button and rear command dial above a Live View button and switch.
 The D7500 swaps the Info button for the 'i' button, which are now on the left and right side of the display respectively.

-Overall, the Nikon D7500 body has a refined design that is very similar to the D7200.
-We will need to wait until we get one in our hands to see how it feels in the field, but its new tilting touchscreen display and relocated ISO button should prove to be improvements for overall usability.
-The D7500 continues to be aimed at enthusiast photographers and looks to be rugged enough for many users.
+Overall, the Nikon D7500 body has a refined design that is very similar to the D7200, but its new tilting touchscreen display and relocated ISO button are improvements to overall usability.
+The D7500 continues to be aimed at enthusiast photographers and appears to be rugged enough for many users.

 Nikon D7500 Shooting Features